pypa/bandersnatch/docs/mirror_configuration.md

 ### stop-on-error

-The stop-on-error setting is a boolean (true/false) setting that indicates if bandersnatch should execute immediately if it encounters an error.
+The stop-on-error setting is a boolean (true/false) setting that indicates if bandersnatch should stop immediately if it encounters an error.

 If this setting is false it will not stop when an error is encountered but it will not mark the sync as successful when the sync is complete.